 The posts below – which chart some of the milestone moments in our creative journey – are listed in reverse chronological order.
-If you want to start from the beginning, please scroll down ….
-For a brief introduction to us and to the project see tabs above.
+If you want to start from the beginning, please scroll down.

 Hello!
 This is Sonia Allori again with the next thrilling instalment (!?) of Dada’s Women – The Opera.
 To recap a little … I’m a musician and composer and part of the Flip Artists mentoring programme for disabled artists in 2015.
 The project I am developing (you may remember) concerns the creation of an opera with subject matter drawn from the female members of the early 20th Century Dada artistic movement.